pixielabs/cavy/sample-app/EmployeeDirectory/README.md

 ## How to run

 Follow Christophe's installation instructions, using the `app` folder from this folder instead of his.
+Don't forget to `yarn add cavy` too!